-Hawke's Bay duck shooters jump the gun
+Pigeon shooter warned after false alarm that duck shooters jumped gun in Clive

-Some Hawke's Bay duck shooters have jumped the gun and begun the season early.
+Reports that duck shooters had jumped the gun resulted in a warning for a Hawke's Bay pigeon shooter.

-Police responded to a report of duck shooters at Clive Estuary at 8.15 am on Sunday.
+Police responded to a report of duck shooters at Clive Estuary at 8.15 am on Sunday, only to find shots were being fired at feral pigeons.

-Police attended with a Fish and Game New Zealand representative.
+Police attended the callout with a Fish and Game New Zealand representative.

-A police spokeswoman said one person was given a warning as they were shooting from public land which is prohibited under alert level 3 restrictions.
-Shots, believed to have been from duck shooters in Central Hawke's Bay, have also been observed.
+A police spokeswoman said one person was given a warning as they were shooting from public land which is prohibited.

 READ MORE: